makma/fingerprintjs.com/content/blog/what-is-tls-fingerprinting.md

 In this case for Firefox 91, it's [AES 128](https://en.wikipedia.org/wiki/Advanced_Encryption_Standard) with [GCM](https://en.wikipedia.org/wiki/Galois/Counter_Mode).
 Google Chrome uses X25519, also called [Curve25519](https://en.wikipedia.org/wiki/Curve25519).

-A client might alter its User-Agent string to display another browser version and operating system, but its `Client Hello` will reveal its actual browser version and operating system.
+A client might alter its User-Agent string to display another browser version and operating system, but its `Client Hello` can sometimes reveal its actual browser version and operating system.

 Finally, versions of a particular browser (eg, Chrome 81 and 93) contain a different list of preferred ciphers.